 Penetration testing, in itself, is a type of security assessment.
 A company hires a suitably skilled penetration tester to identify real-world security vulnerabilities within its IT infrastructure, systems or applications, using a combination of tools and manual exploit techniques.

 At the end of the test, the tester shares a comprehensive report.
 This will include the vulnerabilities found and guidance on how to make the business more secure.
 This advice is based on the severity of the issues identified, typically by referring to CVSS 3.1 and the tester’s own real-world experience.

 Within penetration testing, there are different types of tests, focused on different aspects of an organisation’s IT estate, such as:

 - Wireless network tests

-Penetration tests are usually carried out an annual basis, or after an organisation deploys new infrastructure or applications (especially internet facing systems).
+Penetration tests are usually carried out on an annual basis, or after an organisation deploys new infrastructure or applications (especially internet-facing systems).
 For organisations of all sizes, they are an invaluable tool for improving cyber security.
 By finding unpatched vulnerabilities in systems, applications and networks, they provide independent validation that a company’s security defences are resilient.

 Which one is right for you?

 The short answer is, both – because penetration testing is a form of ethical hacking.
 A penetration test is an assurance exercise for your organisation.
 These tests should form part of your vulnerability management programme.
 They should include regular vulnerability scanning and patching in line with vendor guidance.